• Medellin Memorial Plaza pays tribute to life, service and sacrifice

 Within that circle are the names of 99 former EMS ÀÏ˾»ú¸£ÀûÉç students, staff, and school board members, etched into a stone wall on a plaza named in tribute to Marine corporal and Boswell graduate Marty Medellin.

-The USMC Marty Medellin Memorial Plaza honors Cpl.
+The USMC Cpl.
+Marty Medellin Memorial Plaza honors Cpl.
 Medellin and all the EMS ÀÏ˾»ú¸£ÀûÉç military personnel who have given the ultimate sacrifice in service to our country, whether in military service or in emergency fire or police duty.
 The Memorial also honors students and staff members who have died while attending or employed in the district, as well as EMS ÀÏ˾»ú¸£ÀûÉç Board of Education members who have passed while serving on the board.

 “The Medellin Memorial is a powerful celebration of life and sacrifice,” said Dr. Jim F. Chadwell, Superintendent.
 “It connects us to our past and to those who made an impact in our district and community, and stands as a beacon of hope for our future.
 Every name memorialized on that wall has a story and I am honored that our district has such a special way to honor their memories.”